Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... cxd4

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
 Nc6.
-Among the most prolific practitioners on the White side are Miguel Najdorf (2 games), Grigory Abramovich Goldberg (2 games), Alexandru Crisan (1 games).
-On the Black side, notable exponents include Branimir Maksimovic (1 games), Alberic O'Kelly de Galway (1 games), Jozef Puobis (1 games).
+Among the most prolific White practitioners are Miguel Najdorf (2 games), Grigory Abramovich Goldberg (2 games), Alexandru Crisan (1 games).
+Black-side regulars include Branimir Maksimovic (1 games), Alberic O'Kelly de Galway (1 games), Jozef Puobis (1 games).

 Practice on Chessiverse